David Solari (footballer)

 David Eduardo Solari Poggio (born 21 March 1986) is an Argentine footballer who plays as a forward.

 Career

-During the 2011/12 season he played for Hapoel Ironi Kiryat Shmona F.C., an underdog team in the Israeli Premier League.
+During the 2011/12 season, he played for Hapoel Ironi Kiryat Shmona, an underdog team in the Israeli Premier League.
 He was one of the stars of the team as they shockingly won the championship title with a 14-point gap, as well as the Toto Cup.

 On 23 May 2019, it was confirmed, that Solari had joined ASIL Lysi for the 2019–20 season.

 Personal life

 Solari's parents are Eduardo Miguel Solari – a former footballer – and Alicia Susana Poggio.
 Hailing from a footballing family, his uncle Jorge (father-in-law of Fernando Redondo) and his brothers Santiago and Esteban were also professional players, while his sister, Liz Solari, worked as an actress.